 Usually, Silver policies are less expensive than Gold ones.
 As these deviations can occur in specific markets, Gold is less expensive than Silver in this case.

 If you don’t anticipate needing medical attention, an insurance plan with the lowest monthly premium may be the best option.
-In that cases, catastrophic healthcare plans you can keep on your backlists if you have no issues with high deductibles because you are paying a high deductible on another side if you consider that your monthly premium is getting lower.
 However, remember that less expensive plans typically have greater out-of-pocket expenses because they provide less coverage.
 On the other hand, because they offer broader coverage, plans with higher monthly premiums usually have lower out-of-pocket expenses.

 You can look to the Pennsylvania insurance exchange for private coverage if you are not eligible for health insurance through the government or work.
 You can also search for individual health insurance in Pennsylvania.